byzer-org/byzer-lang/README.md

 ### Build

-You can refer to the project [byzer-org/byzer-build](https://github.com/byzer-org/byzer-build) to check how to build the Byzer engine binary pacakges and images
+You can refer to the project [byzer-org/byzer-build](https://github.com/byzer-org/byzer-build) to check how to build the Byzer engine binary packages and images

 ### How to contribute to Byzer-Lang